animatedmax/spring-data-geode/src/main/markdown/index.md

-A subscription queue on the servers in the cluster is maintained for each `Pool` of connections defined in the client where a subscription has also been “enabled” for that `Pool`.
+A subscription queue on the servers in the cluster is maintained for each `Pool` of connections defined in the client where a subscription has also been "enabled" for that `Pool`.
 The subscription queue is used to store (and possibly conflate) events sent to the client.
 If the subscription queue is durable, it persists between client sessions (that is, connections), potentially up to a specified timeout.
 If the client